VedantMorey97/servicenow-asset-checkout/README.md

 This guarantees clean workflow logic.
 No asset will ever be double-checked-out.

+📌 Project Limitations

+1 - No Service Portal / Employee Center UI

+The checkout process is currently available only in the ServiceNow platform UI

+2 - No SLA Enforcement

+The project does not track:

+Approval SLAs or asset checkout duration SLAs

+3 - Not Scoped to an Application

+The project is implemented in the Global scope.

+4 - No Automated Test Framework (ATF) Coverage

+Automated tests are not included.

 📌 This update set was created as a learning project.

 It demonstrates practical use of: